Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: Introduction

 For every Lie supergroup $ G $ there exists a special pair of objects, say $ \, \big(G_\zero,\fg\big) \, $, that is naturally associated with it: $ G_\zero $ is the {\sl classical Lie group underlying} $ G $ --- roughly given by ``killing the odd part'' of the structure sheaf on $ G $ --- while $ \, \fg = \Lie(G) \, $ is the {\sl tangent Lie superalgebra of} $ G \, $, and these two objects are ``compatible'' in a natural sense.
 More in general, any similar pair $ \, \big(K_+\,,\fk\,\big) \, $ made by a Lie group $ K $ and a Lie superalgebra $ \fk $ obeying the same compatibility constraints is called ``super Harish-Chandra pair'' (a terminology first found in \cite{dm}), or just ''sHCp'' for short: in fact, this notion is tailored in such a way that mapping $ \, G \mapsto \big(G_\zero,\fg\big) \, $ yields a functor, call it $ \Phi \, $, from the category of Lie supergroups --- either smooth, analytic or holomorphic --- to the category of super Harish-Chandra pairs --- of smooth, analytic or holomorphic type respectively.

-The key question then is: can one recover a Lie supergroup out of its associated sHCp\,?
-Or, even more precisely: does there exist any functor $ \Psi $ from sHCp's to Lie supergroups which be a quasi-inverse for $ \Phi \, $, so that the two categories be equivalent?
-And if the answer is positive, how much explicit such a functor is\,?
+The key question is: can one recover a Lie supergroup out of its associated sHCp\,?
+More precisely: is there any functor $ \Psi $ from sHCp's to Lie supergroups which be a quasi-inverse for $ \Phi \, $, so that the two categories be equivalent?
+And how much explicit such a functor (if any) is\,?

 A first answer to this question was given by Kostant and by Koszul in the real smooth case (see \cite{kostant} and \cite{koszul}), with equivalent methods, providing an explicit quasi-inverse for $ \Phi \, $.
 Later on, Vishnyakova (see \cite{vis}) fixed the complex holomorphic case, and her proof works for the real analytic case as well.
-More recently Carmeli and Fioresi (see \cite{cf}) raised and solved the same problem in the setup of {\sl algebraic supergeometry}, i.e.\ for algebraic supergroups (and corresponding sHCp's), over a ground ring $ \bk $ that is an algebraically closed field of characteristic zero.
-This was improved by Masuoka (in \cite{mas}), who only required that $ \bk $ be a field whose characteristic is not 2; and later on (see \cite{mas-shi}), Masuoka and Shibata further extended this result up to work on every commutative ring.
-It is worth remarking that all these (increasingly deeper) results were, in the end, further improvements of the original idea by Koszul in \cite{koszul} (while Kostant's method was a slight variation of that): indeed, Koszul defines a Lie supergroup out of a sHCp $ \, \big(K_+\,,\fk\,\big) \, $ as a super-ringed space, just defining the ``proper'' sheaf of (commutative) superalgebras onto $ K_+ $ by means of the Lie superalgebra $ \fk \, $; the subsequent authors above then conveniently re-worked this same recipe.
+More recently, this result was increasingly extended to the setup of {\sl algebraic supergeometry}, i.e.\ for algebraic supergroups (and corresponding sHCp's), over fields and then over rings (see \cite{cf}, \cite{mas}, \cite{mas-shi}).
+It is worth remarking, though, that all these subsequent results were, in the end, further improvements of the original idea by Koszul (while Kostant's method was a slight variation of that): indeed, Koszul defines a Lie supergroup out of a sHCp $ \, \big(K_+\,,\fk\,\big) \, $ as a super-ringed space, just defining the ``proper'' sheaf of (commutative) superalgebras onto $ K_+ $ by means of $ \fk \, $; the authors of the successive, above mentioned papers just re-worked this same recipe.